dacloutier/antaeus/README.md

     * [X] Add logging.
     * [X] Add billing Service basic impl and simple test.
     * [X] Add data in mocked database to create invalid states (invalid currencies) 1 in 20 are botched invoices.
 NOTE: I just realized that customers could probably request to be boilled in another currency than their default, so this actually could be a valid state... oh well, this "fake" invalid state helps me test my error handling.
-    * [ ] Add Junit tests to verify handling of errors
+    * [X] Add Junit tests to verify handling of errors
-    * [ ] Make sure invoice update in databse and billing provider use the same transaction.
+    * [-] Make sure invoice update in databse and billing provider use the same transaction.
+NOTE This will be added as a future feature as the implementation of the paymemnt provider is too black-box...
     * [ ] Create a simple rest endpoint to handle an invoice
     * [ ]
     * [ ]